bhatnags/GeneticsInspiredNeuralNetworkTuning/README.md

 Nodes/neurons range from 32-1024.
 Dropouts range from 0.1 to 0.5.

 Using genetic algorithm, the networks are initialized using random sets of configuration variables.
 These networks then exchange hyper-parameters with each others(a.k.a. crossover).
 The networks get the change to mutate @2%.
 This process is called as breeding.
 The process repeats for generations.
-In this case, only 10 generations could be run due to memory constraints.
+Due to memory and time constraints, the whole code ran for 1day-5hours, fetching results for 10 generations.